Are you taking any new graduate students next year?

 What can you tell me about the JD/PhD Program?

-The JD/PhD Program is administered through the Department of Psychology and Earle Mack School of Law.
-The PhD program is fully accredited by the American Psychological Association, and the Earle Mack School of Law is provisionally accredited by the American Bar Association.
+The JD/PhD Program is administered through the Department of Psychology and School of Law.
+The PhD program is fully accredited by the American Psychological Association, and the School of Law is fully accredited by the American Bar Association.
 The program bridges the gap between psychological and legal training, and the course of study is designed to be completed in 7 years.
+For more information about the JD/PhD Program, see the Psychology Department JD/PhD site and the School of Law JD/PhD site.

 What type of PhD applicants are you looking for?